Fan Fic / Memoirs Of A Master

 - Awesome Moment of Crowning: When Oogway dubs the truant Five their Master names after an adventure protecting Shifu's village from the Huns against his orders, knowing full-well they would likely be expelled for it.

-- Beware the Nice Ones: The evil usurper to the Imperial throne learns that you never, ever, threaten Master Oogway, the supreme master of Kung Fu.
+- Beware the Nice Ones: Rong Land, who usurped the Imperial throne, learns that you never, ever threaten Master Oogway, the supreme master of Kung Fu.

 - Big Damn Kiss: Shifu received one from Li in chapter 4, as a way of telling him he was gay.
 Shifu later then gave one to Yeying in chapter 5 to "confirm" his heterosexuality when he stated to Li earlier that he wasn't into guys.

 - Bitch in Sheep's Clothing: Red Claw.
 While he does come off as abrasive and brutish when we first meet him, he was still shown to be on the side of the good guys.
-That is, until it's revealed that it was him who started the war as a means to purposely kill off all the Huns.
+That is, until it's revealed that it was him who started the war between China and Mongolia as a means to purposely kill off all the Huns.

 - Bury Your Gays: Averted with Li and Ren, a gay fox and wolf who are dear friends of Shifu and have had a long and happy secret marriage.
 In fact, the only complaint from their friends is that their sexual romps are really loud.
 Oddly, no one bothers to mention that they are technically adoptive siblings when introduced.